-Errors covered by the CSW standard, will use the relevant form specified by the standard.
+Errors covered by the CSW standard will use the relevant error format and content specified by the standard.

-Other errors will be returned in a logical but non-standardised form.
+Other errors will be returned in a logical but non-standardised form using the

-X-Request-ID header to aid in debugging requests through different components.
+X-Request-ID header to aid debugging requests through different components.

 If desired, a custom request ID can be specified by the client which will be used instead of, or in addition to, the automatically generated value.